Invoice Fraud: How to Identify Fake Invoices (9 Simple Steps)

 Once the fraudsters have the bank details, they can use them for unauthorized withdrawals or further scams.

-Making use of real document sharing and e-signing services, such as Adobe or PandaDoc here, is very popular in phishing, regardless of scam type.
+Making use of real document sharing and e-signing services, such as Adobe or PandaDoc here, is very popular in phishing.

-The email once again comes from a legitimate service and link clicking is required to see what the invoice is about.
+The email comes from a legitimate service and link-clicking is required to see what the invoice is about.

 This makes discerning its relevance more difficult and it takes the recipient further down the rabbit hole.

-The payload of the above Standard Notes impersonation (on the right) is actually vishing — meaning, they want you to call them.
+The payload of the above Standard Notes impersonation below is actually vishing - they want you to call them.

 This means you'll interact with them more, which means you'll trust them more, which means you're more likely to pay up.